bkcetinkaya/bkcetinkaya/README.md

 - 👋 Hi, I’m @bkcetinkaya
-- 👀 I’m interested in backend applications
+- 👀 I’m interested in embedded systems programming with
-- 🌱 I’m currently learning network programming with C#

 <!---